fantasycalendar/FoundryVTT-MinionManager/README.md

 ## Group Initiative

-You can set this by right-clicking on the token HUD's "add to initiative" button to open the group initiative interface - clicking on a number within that UI moves all the selected tokens into that initiative group.
+You can set this by **right-clicking&& on the token HUD's "toggle battlemode" button (two crossed swords over a shield) to open the group initiative interface - clicking on a number within that UI moves all the selected tokens into that initiative group.

 Reducing or deleting any characters of a group does not affect the combat tracker, unless all of them are deleted or marked as defeated.